Alperenclk/Tap-To-Earn_Bot_For_Telegram/README.md

     python ./main.py
     ```

-* You can press the letter *q* repeatedly when you want to exit the
+* You can press the letter *q* repeatedly when you want to exit the code

 ## Usage/Examples